 A Price Dynamic Equilibrium Model with Trading Volume Weights Based on a Price-Volume Probability Wave Differential Equation

-In view of liquidity constrains and cognitive limits, we construct an individual trading constraint utility function to study intraday dynamic equilibrium in stock market.
-We select an intraday cumulative trading volume distribution over a price range for individual mental representation and determine a price equilibrium point by the maximum volume price.
-We propose the hypothesis that a stock price can deviate away from the price equilibrium point in momentum and restore to it in reversal, and the trading volume distribution embodies the market dynamic equilibrium.
-Based on a price-volume probability wave differential equation, we develop a set of explicit price dynamic equilibrium models with trading volume weights in a friction market and have its conditions.
-We measure momentum trading, reversal trading, and interactive trading.
-Then, we examine the market dynamic equilibrium hypothesis by the models using tick by tick high frequency data in Chinese A shares stock market in 2019.
+Guided by a price-volume probability wave differential equation in a new mathematical method, we study intraday market dynamic equilibrium in stock market.
+We select intraday cumulative trading volume distribution over a price range for individual mental representation and determine a price equilibrium point by the maximum volume utility price.
+We propose the hypothesis that a stock price can deviate away from the equilibrium point in momentum and restore to it in reversal, and the volume distribution embodies market dynamic equilibrium.
+Then, we examine it by a set of explicit price dynamic equilibrium models with trading volume weights from the differential equation against a large number of the price-volume distribution using tick-by-tick high frequency data in Chinese stock market in 2019.
 It holds true.
-We can infer that the theory is applied for a broader scope because it embraces major mathematical components in expected utility theory, prospect theory, and reflexivity theory.
+We can infer that the theory is applied for a broader scope because it embraces core mathematical components in expected utility theory, prospect theory, and reflexivity theory.

 Suggested Citation: Suggested Citation